Can you take out a life insurance policy on someone else?

 Your minor child

 Parents and grandparents can both take whole life insurance policies out on children, though it’s not usually recommended.
-Because children don’t provide financial support to their families, purchasing a life insurance policy on them is usually unnecessary.
+Because children don’t provide financial support to their families, the major benefit of life insurance would be to offset the cost of a funeral.
+Purchasing a life insurance policy on them is usually unnecessary.

 A child rider is often a better way to insure your child at a lower cost.
 Child riders are add-ons you can buy for your policy that pay out a small death benefit if any of your children die.